Ismat-Samadov/discount_alert/README.md

 # Web Scraping with Python and asyncio

 ## Overview

-This Python script demonstrates how to perform web scraping using asyncio, aiohttp, BeautifulSoup, and pandas.
-It scrapes data from the Umico.az website, specifically the "Noutbuklar" (laptops) category, and extracts information about discounted laptops.
+"This Python script demonstrates how to perform web scraping using asyncio, aiohttp, BeautifulSoup, and pandas.
+It scrapes data from the Umico.az website, specifically the "Noutbuklar" (laptops) category, and extracts information about discounted laptops."

 The data extracted includes: